 How can I help people affected by disasters in the U.S.?

-- Pray for U.S. children and families impacted by disasters or in need.
+- Pray: Join us in praying for U.S. children and families impacted by disasters or in need.

-- Give to provide life-saving aid to families in the U.S. following disasters.
+- Give: Your gift will provide life-saving aid to families in the U.S. following disasters.